Table of Contents

 There are four basic ways to create watercolor washes in your paintings.
 Each technique requires some practice to nail timing and control, but none of them are particularly hard.
 In fact, practicing all of these watercolor washes can be very enjoyable and relaxing.

 The first thing I like to do before beginning any watercolor piece is taping my paper down to a board of some kind using masking tape.
-This helps me focus on the painting itself, so I don’t have to worry about the paper shifting.
+This helps me focus on the watercolour painting itself, so I don’t have to worry about the paper shifting.
 This is an entirely optional step, but I would highly recommend you do the same before you take a stab at any of these washes.

 #1 Flat Wash